 The Excel VARA function calculates the sample variance of a supplied set of values.

-The format of the function is:
+The syntax of the function is:

 The following spreadsheet shows the Excel Vara function used to calculate the sample variance of the set of values in cells A1-A4 and in cells A1-A6.

 Note that, in the spreadsheet above, the function in cell B2 includes the values in cells A5 and A6.
 In this case, the logical value TRUE in cell A5 is treated as the value 1 and the text in cell A6 is treated as the value 0.
 This is shown by the example in cell B3, in which cells A1-A4 and the values 1 and 0 give the same result as the variance calculation for cells A1-A6.

-|#DIV/0!||-||Occurs if fewer than 2 numerical values have been supplied to the function|
+|#DIV/0!||-||Occurs if fewer than 2 numeric values have been supplied to the function.|